Don Bank: House

 A single storey Victorian Georgian Revival style cottage of vertical fitted slab construction with lath and plaster interior walls and red cedar joinery, a wide front door with French doors opening onto a verandah across the front.
 The original shingle roof has been replaced with corrugated iron.
-The verandah has very good timber trelllage work of a type now rare.
+The verandah has very good timber treillage work of a type now rare.

 The cottage is of vernacular slab construction comprising a double-pile house with gabled ends and a verandah runs the length of its front and another across most of its rear elevation.
 It displays many features of the Colonial Regency style, including a symmetrical facade, four-room plan with a double pitched roof and a central valley, flat timber posts and decorative fascia boards.

 Its principal elevation is four-rooms wide, two rooms flanking either side of a central hall.
 Each room has a separate access to the front verandah in the form of French doors with full-height shutters.
 The detailing is minimal presenting twin post and latticed columns supporting the verandah roof and just above, it is edged with a scalloped fascia board (the bargeboard at the rear and gabled ends is also scalloped).
 The verandah with timber floorboards extends the full length of the front elevation.
 The roof has been re-shingled in the recent past with she-oak (Casuarina sp.).
 It is believed to be the second time the roof has been re-shingled since its post-1980 restoration.

 The interior maintains its original room configuration (two rooms on either side of the central hall) with additional rooms added along the north–south axis and a kitchen wing attached perpendicular to the northernmost Room 6 (dining room).
 The central hall connects front and rear verandahs giving access to Rooms 2–5.
 It retains an original boarded ceiling, original wall boards along Room 3 and 4 walls.
 Calico cloth lines walls outside Rooms 2 and 5, which was created and hung as an interpretive element during 1980 restoration.

 It is estimated that Rooms 2–4 in the central core still retain up to 80% of their original fabric and are in good condition.
 The walls and ceiling of Room 2 date to the 1980s.
 Room 6 (dining room), 1 and 7 (Kitchen) were constructed between 1856 and 1858 and refurbished during the 1980 restoration.
 This refurbishment included re-plastering of walls (in certain places), installing plumbing and constructing caretakers' quarters (toilet and kitchen at the south-west corner of the cottage).

 A box gutter runs along the north–south axis of the cottage.
 Building fabric sitting under this has been stained in several places.
 Room 2 (Morning Room, now the Guides' room) has the most staining to its calico-lined ceiling and walls.
 Differing widths and species of timber floorboards in each room reveal something of the age and progression of construction within individual rooms.
 During the 1980s restorations, new timber floor was laid where deterioration and decay were substantial.